Expert IR35 Guidance – Your guide to IR35 now, to April 2021 and beyond

 INTOUCH IR35 SUPPORT – ALL PART OF THE SERVICE

-With IR35 2020 just around the corner, we’re here to help ensure that you and your hirer continue to work together compliantly and in a way that supports your working arrangements.
+With IR35 2021 just around the corner, our specialist IR35 accountants are here to help ensure that you and your hirer continue to work together compliantly and in a way that supports your working arrangements.
 All of our IR35 support services are free to all of our clients

 Unlimited IR35 contract and working practices reviews

-We understand that IR35 status is a big concern for contractors, with the decision-making power being shifted in April 2020 to the hirer.
+We understand that IR35 status is a big concern for contractors, with who decides IR35 status being shifted in April 2021 to the hirer.
 A move to PAYE or Umbrella could see a drop of 20-25% in your take-home pay.
 So, at Intouch, we offer unlimited IR35 Contract and Working Practices reviews with practical reports and advice to help you take control.

 Although the final decision is out of your hands, you’ll get advice on your contract and working practices in a format that you can easily use for discussion with your hirer.
 We can even offer legal support to hirers who are struggling to apply the ‘reasonable care’ that’s expected of them by HMRC.

-With some IR35 turbulence expected in the run up to the April 2020 legislation changes, contractors may find themselves needing the flexibility to switch between their Limited Company and an Umbrella Company and back again at short notice.
+With some IR35 turbulence expected in the run-up to the April 2021 legislation changes, contractors may find themselves needing the flexibility to switch between their Limited Company and an Umbrella Company and back again at short notice.

 IR35 specialist law firm support